RedExpertAlliance/katacoda-scenarios/oci-course/api-gateway-on-oci/step1.md

 Paste the contents that you prepared in the [OCI Tenancy preparation scenario](https://katacoda.com/redexpertalliance/courses/oci-course/oci-lab-preparation-cloud-trial).

-Set the environment variable LAB_ID to the number provided to you by the workshop instructor.
+Set the environment variable LAB_ID to 1 - unless you are in a workshop with multiple participants and each uses their own number.

 `export LAB_ID=1`{{execute}}

+Note: in order to ensure that all workshop participants will have their own individual copies of the function (and more specifically: of the Function's container image on OCI Container Registry), we need to add the participant's LAB_ID to the name of the function.

 Do not continue until you see the file `/root/allSetInBackground` appear.
 If it appears, then the OCI CLI has been installed and you can continue.